base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 can be settled conclusively.
 Dishonest players are disincentivized to participate, via backwards induction, as an invalid claim won't remain uncontested.
 Further incentives can be added to the game by requiring claims to be bonded, while rewarding game winners using the bonds of dishonest claims.

+### Finalization

+Once the game is resolved, if the claim is shown to be valid, the FDG reports its state to the Anchor State Registry.
+The Anchor State Registry verifies that the request to update an anchor state comes from a FDG contract created by the Dispute Game Factory contract, confirms that the game resolved in favor of the defender, and confirms that the updated state would be newer than the current anchor state (based on the result of `FaultDisputeGame.l2BlockNumber()`).
+If these conditions are true, the Anchor State Registry updates the anchor state for the given game type.

+Note that the dependency of the Anchor State Registry on the `l2BlockNumber()` function means that the registry may not be applicable to dispute game types that do not have a similar sense of progressing state over time.
+Currently, the Anchor State Registry is therefore assumed to be specific to the Fault Dispute Game contract and not to other dispute game types.